How to Include Guests On Your Elopement Day

 Ways to Include Guests on Your Elopement Day

-In the past, we've worked with couples who have opted to invite certain friends or family with them for the entire day.
+We've worked with couples who have opted to invite certain friends or family with them for the entire day.
 Consider it an elopement bridal party!
 These guests adventure around with the couple and celebrate with them the whole day.
-If you can't imagine your wedding day without your best friend/mom/dad/sibling/etc present with you, there is nothing stopping you from inviting them to tag along!
+If you can't imagine your wedding day without your best friend/mom/dad/sibling/etc present with you, nothing is stopping you from inviting them to tag along!

 Invite Guests to the Ceremony Only